How To Overcome Internet Addiction – The Ultimate Guide For Heavy Internet Users

 This will remove most of the triggers that start the addictive hooked model.
 It will also make it much more difficult to engage in the 2nd step of the model and perform the action tech companies want us to take.

 By designing an environment that removes the trigger or and makes making the action much more difficult, I was able to overcome my internet addiction.

 If you follow this you will be able to do the same.

 The secret ingredient I used is something I stumbled upon in Kelly McGonigal's book "The Willpower Instinct" and it's called Delay Discounting.

-Delay discounting is a mind trick recommend by behavioral scientists.
+Delay discounting is a mind trick recommend by behavioral scientists to fight internet addiction.

 Researchers found out that the longer you have to wait for a reward (e.g. checking your favorite social media site or playing a game online) the less it is worth to you.

 The reason is that your brain chooses immediate gratification at the cost of future rewards because immediate rewards trigger the older, more primitive reward system and its dopamine-induced desire in the brain.

 To make this work and to delay gratification, the prefrontal cortex has to be forced to cool off the promise of the reward.

 The reason is that even small delays can dramatically lower the perceived value of any temptation.